GDiffuSE: Diffusion-based speech enhancement with noise model guidance: conclusions

 \section{conclusions}

-In this work, we introduced \ac{GDiffuSE}, a lightweight \ac{SE} method that employs a guidance mechanism to leverage foundation diffusion models without retraining the large backbone.
-By modeling the noise distribution—an easier task than mapping noisy to clean speech—our approach requires only a short reference noise clip, assuming stable noise statistics between training and inference, thereby improving robustness to unfamiliar noise types.
-On a dataset unseen during \ac{SGMSE} training, our method surpasses the state-of-the-art \ac{SGMSE}, as demonstrated by our experimental study and our project webpage.
+In this work, we introduce \ac{GDiffuSE}, a lightweight \ac{SE} method that leverages a pre-trained diffusion foundation model as its backbone and circumvents retraining it by employing a small guidance mechanism.
+By modeling the noise distribution---an easier task than mapping noisy to clean speech---our approach requires only a short reference noise clip, assuming stable noise statistics between training and inference, thereby improving robustness to unfamiliar noise types.
+For noise signal types that were not encountered during \ac{SGMSE} training, our method surpasses the state-of-the-art \ac{SGMSE}, as demonstrated by our experimental study and the project website.